cohesity/cohesity-powershell-module/docs/cmdlets-reference/new-cohesityprotectionjob.md

 ```

 ### -SourceIds
 Specifies the unique id of the protection source objects (such as a virtual machines) protected by this protection job.
+To enable Auto Protect, specify the same unique id as ParentSourceId.

 ```yaml
 Type: Int64[]